grmkris/opensource-orchestra/gift-pyusd/README.md

 ### Register Artists

-With the contract deployed, register artist metadata for any wallet present in `config/artists.json`:
+With the contract deployed, you can register artist metadata for any wallet present in `config/artists.json`.

-1. Confirm the contract owner wallet matches the `PRIVATE_KEY` you configured.
+- Registration is permissionless: anyone can call `registerArtist` for a new wallet.
+- The on-chain unique key is the `wallet` address; duplicates will revert.

-2. Run the registration script with broadcasting credentials:
+Run the registration script with broadcasting credentials:

 ```bash
 ARTIST_WALLET=0x... forge script script/RegisterArtist.s.sol:RegisterArtist \